btcpayserver/btcpayserver-doc/docs/Invoices.md

 ---
 # What is an invoice in BTCPay Server?

-An **invoice** is a document issued by the seller to a buyer to collect a payment.
+An **invoice** is a document issued by the seller to a buyer to collect payment.

 In BTCPay Server, an invoice represents a document that must be paid within a **defined time interval** at a fixed exchange rate.
-Invoices have expiration because they lock the exchange rate within a specified time-frame to protect the receiver from price fluctuations.
+Invoices have expiration because they lock the exchange rate within a specified time frame to protect the receiver from price fluctuations.

 The core of BTCPay Server is the ability to act as a bitcoin invoice management system.
-An invoice is an essential tool for keeping track of a payment.
+An invoice is an essential tool for keeping track and managing a received payment.

 Unless you use a built in [Wallet](/Wallet.md) to receive payments manually, all payments within a store will be shown on the `Invoices` page.
 This page cumulatively sorts payments by date and is a central piece for invoice management and payment troubleshooting.